-This is a wonderful and unique taste of life in Kerala, hosted by rural communities.
-Enjoy stays in a hill-side village guest-house amid the coffee and pepper plantations in the glorious Western Ghats, followed by a glide through palm-fringed lagoons, onboard a very special village-owned houseboat.
+This is a wonderful and unique taste of life in Kerala, hosted by rural communities, a far cry from the typical tourist routes.
+Enjoy stays in a picturesque hill-side village guesthouse amid the coffee and pepper plantations in the glorious Western Ghats, followed by a glide through palm-fringed lagoons, onboard a very special village-owned houseboat.
 Contrast life in the luxuriant forests, plantations and hill stations with the traditions of canopy-makers, fishermen and coir spinners from their beautiful waterside villages.
 A gentle-paced, enchanting holiday, topped and tailed by a stay in the vibrant port-city of Cochin.

 Take a Virtual Tour to Kerala Holiday

 For this holiday we recommend flights to and from Kochi, via Mumbai.
 Spicejet offer flights from Kochi to Mumbai.

 Welcome at Kochi airport, transfer to Fort Cochin where you stay in a traditional Hotel

 A train to Kozhikode and a road transfer takes you into the Wayanad region of the Western Ghats.
 Transfer to Ernakulam to catch the day train to Kozhikode, welcome at Kozhikode and road transfer (3 hours) to the charming hillside village of Mothakkara in Wayanad.